ksens/p4-ee-sw-license/README.md

 ##CAUTION

 Be careful what directories you use this script on.
-You do not want to do this on `/` or `/home`.
+You do not want to do this on `/` or `/home` as it walks the subdirectories and applies license in all `*.R` and `*.py` files it finds.